Test in a live environment

 The output generated by Telerik is not good.
 Telerik didn't retain the UI of the HTML document or load any of the images.

-IronPDF can generate PDF using HTML file, HTML string and URL.
+IronPDF can generate PDF using HTML files, HTML strings, and URLs.

 Use the following code to create a PDF document using an HTML file.